tristaneason/grizzlytargets/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 = Does this plugin support multiple roles? =

 Yes.
-You can export import users along with multiple user roles
+You can export import users along with multiple user roles.

 = Does this plugin export WooCommerce customer data? =

-Yes.
-Using the premium version you can export customer data as well.
+Yes, you can export WooCommerce customer data.

-= Can the plugin handle WooCommerce export customer emails? =

-Yes.
-In the premium version, the exported CSV will have all customer emails.
-WooCommerce export customer email plugin basically does the same by exporting all customer emails to a CSV.

 = Does this export users with passwords? =

 Yes.
-This plugin will export users with passwords
+This plugin will export users with passwords.

 = Does this import users with their passwords?

 Yes.
-This plugin will import users with the password, so users can use the same old password in the imported site as well
+This plugin will import users with the password, so users can use the same old password in the imported site as well.

 = Does this plugin support WooCommerce customer order CSV export? =

-No. You may want to use <a rel="nofollow" href="https://wordpress.org/plugins/order-import-export-for-woocommerce/">Order Export & Order Import for WooCommerce</a> for this
+No. You may want to use <a rel="nofollow" href="https://wordpress.org/plugins/order-import-export-for-woocommerce/">Order Export & Order Import for WooCommerce</a> for this purpose.

-= Are you redirected to the dashboard or login page while exporting? =

-By default, admin and store manager are given access to export users.
-Please visit <a rel="nofollow" href="https://www.webtoffee.com/how-to-export-items-from-your-site-without-user-role-restriction/">How to export users without user role restriction</a> for more details

 = Do Import Export WordPress Users support Multisite? =